brev/numenta-web/packages/numenta.com/pages/papers/unsupervised-real-time-anomaly-detection-for-streaming-data.md

 ### **Q. How does this research differ from other studies?**

-Anomaly detection in time-series data has been actively studied for decades.
+Anomaly detection has been actively studied for decades.
 The subject has generated much interest within the data science and machine learning communities.
 While there are many different anomaly detection approaches, most of them are designed to process data in batches, making them unsuitable for real-time streaming applications.

+In addition, to date there has been no benchmark focused on streaming applications and the above set of requirements.
+We hope NAB will encourage research that specifically addresses the challenges associated with streaming data.

 ### **Q. How were the algorithms evaluated?**

-Based on the criteria identified for the ideal anomaly detector, we selected 7 algorithms to run on NAB, including HTM, Twitter’s Anomaly Detection, Etsy’s Skyline, Multinomial Relative Entropy, EXPoSE, Bayesian Online Changepoint detection, and a simple sliding threshold.
+Based on the criteria identified for the ideal anomaly detector, we selected 10 algorithms to run on NAB, including HTM, Twitter’s Anomaly Detection, Etsy’s Skyline, Multinomial Relative Entropy, EXPoSE, Bayesian Online Changepoint detection, and a simple sliding threshold.
 The source code and parameter settings are included in the NAB repository for each algorithm tested.

 ### **Q. Can I replicate these results?**